 Note: Students are required to have their own SLR 35mm film camera with interchangeable lenses and manual settings.
 Cameras are available to checkout by photography students.
 For more information please call the Photo Lab Coordinator, 630-466-2287.
-(1 lec/5 lab) 3 sem hrs

 ART 142 Beginning Digital Photography